 As well as 9 trustees/directors on our Trustee Board, we have 8 paid staff and over 40 volunteers who work at our offices in Loughborough and Shepshed - Find Us & Opening Hours.

 Our advisers and specialist advisers work with people to sort out debt worries and claim all the benefits they are entitled to.
 We can help with housing and employment problems or deal with queries about consumer or tax issues.
 We can advise on legal matters, answer questions about immigration and we have experience of dealing with family and personal concerns too.
 We can also negotiate with companies or service providers such as creditors.
 More information available at Get Advice.

-We also provide a Money Advice Service for people with financial problems or struggling to make ends meet and specialist advice in the area of Welfare Benefit Law including assistance with appeals or overpayment disputes.
+We also provide a Money Advice Service for people with financial problems or struggling to make ends meet.

 All our work is audited for quality purposes so clients can rest assured the service they receive is of a very high standard.